I’m originally from Little Rock, Arkansas but I currently live in Eastern Europe.

 I’m a fan of blockchain, international business, digital development, decentralization, and German cars.

-Successes and failures have included:
+Successes and failures:

 - wearing a hazmat suit through a Liberian ebola unit during the 2014 outbreak

 - taking 18 flights around the world to 6 countries in 40 days

 - bribing a Kenyan border guard $65 to let me leave the country

 - hiking on a glacier in New Zealand

 - getting pulled over by police with AK-47s while driving a Mitsubishi in Monrovia

 - walking through Chernobyl

 - buying some antibiotics for $2 in a Cambodian street market to get over the Moroccan food poisoning